N-Nieto/GenderBias_CheXNet/README.md

 - Clone and download GenderBias_cheXNet.

-In this repository you will find all the scripts we use to run the experiments.
+In this repository you will find all the scripts we need.

 ### Step 2 - Download the data (If you already have the data downloaded skip this step) :